in conversation with state attorney aramis ayala

 Death penalty opponent

-Aramis Ayala was only elected state attorney for Orange-Osceola a little over a year ago, yet she's already achieved a national profile, and not only because she's the state's first elected black state attorney.
+Aramis Ayala was only elected state attorney for Orange-Osceola a little over a year ago, yet she's already achieved a national profile, and not only because she is the state's first elected black state attorney.
 Ayala announced that she would not seek the death penalty in any case.
 Following that decision, Florida Governor Rick Scott reassigned all death penalty-eligible cases to other prosecutors.
 After an unsuccessful legal fight against the governor's decision, State Attorney Ayala has now created a panel of assistant state attorneys to review first-degree murder cases and decide whether to seek the death penalty.
 However, Ayala told the Orlando Sentinel in September,

 Stopped by police